 Eran Vanounou has been our Chief Technology Officer since February 2014.
 From February 2012 until February 2014, Mr. Vanounou was a Vice President and the General Manager of Product & Technology at NICE Systems, Ltd. From July 2010 until February 2012, Mr. Vanounou served as Senior Director of Mobile & Embedded Technologies at Oracle Corporation.
-Additionally,from June 2008 to February 2012, Mr. Vanounou was a Senior Director of Mobile and Embedded Technologies at Sun Microsystems, Inc. Mr. Vanounou received a B.A. from the Interdisciplinary Center of Herzliya, Israel.
+Additionally, from June 2008 to February 2012, Mr. Vanounou was a Senior Director of Mobile and Embedded Technologies at Sun Microsystems, Inc. Mr. Vanounou received a B.A. from the Interdisciplinary Center of Herzliya, Israel.

-Monica L. Greenberg has been our Executive Vice President, Business Affairs and General Counsel since February 2014, and our Senior Vice President, Business Affairs and General Counsel from November 2006 to February 2014.
+Monica L. Greenberg has been our Executive Vice President, Corporate Development, Strategic Alliances and General Counsel since December 2017, our Executive Vice President, Business Affairs and General Counsel from February 2014 to December 2017, and our Senior Vice President, Business Affairs and General Counsel from November 2006 to February 2014.
 From May 2004 until October 2006, Ms. Greenberg was an independent consultant.
 From April 2000 until April 2004, Ms. Greenberg served as Vice President, General Counsel and Senior Corporate Counsel of Nuance Communications, Inc. Previously, from January 1999 to March 2000, Ms. Greenberg was the principal of a small business.
 From July 1996 to December 1998, Ms. Greenberg was associated with the law firm of Wilson Sonsini Goodrich & Rosati in Palo Alto, California.
-From September 1994 to July 1996, Ms. Greenberg was associated with the law firm of Wilkie Farr & Gallagher in New York, NY.
+From September 1994 to July 1996, Ms. Greenberg was associated with the law firm of Willkie Farr & Gallagher in New York, NY.
 Ms. Greenberg received a J.D. from Boston University School of Law where she was a member of the Boston University Law Review, and a B.A. from the University of Pennsylvania.